Guess what? You can learn how to play any pop song on the piano with just three things.

 If you’re new to chord charts, they’re pretty easy to decipher.
 The chord symbols are placed above the lyrics of a song, which means you change chords whenever a new chord appears above a lyric.

 Now, not all chord charts are accurate.
 Many free chord charts you’ll find on the internet are created by amateur musicians who share and upload their transcriptions for free.
-Sheet music and chord charts by the original musicians often cost money or are copyrighted.
+Sheet music and chord charts by the original musicians are often copyrighted and will cost money.

 So if something sounds wrong to you, you may be right.
 This is why knowing how to play by ear is such an important skill even when you have tools like chord charts.
 We’ll explore this in a bit!